-The District encourages public participation in its decision-making processes.
-The District is governed by a five-person, publicly elected Board of Directors.
+SqCWD encourages public participation in its decision-making processes.
+SqCWD is governed by a five-person, publicly elected Board of Directors.
 The Board meets the first and third Tuesday of each month at 6:00 pm.
-Check the District's website soquelcreekwater.org for meeting location.
+Check the District's website soquelcreekwater. org for meeting location and most up-to-date information.